 Equity Professional Development events focuses on increasing academic and racial equity awareness to shift the campus culture towards institutional responsibility in response to academic barriers and success.
 The varied types of professional development and event opportunities are available to all campus constituents including faculty, management, classified staff, and students through the office of Student Equity and Achievement Program.
-Opportunities include attendance to equity related conferences and workshops on- and off-campus, hiring speakers and consultants for on-campus professional development events, sponsorship of student equity events for awareness and engagement, and payroll fees for The Equity Squad.
-The Equity Squad is a group of faculty that researches, tests, and implements equitable classroom practices and protocols to increase student academic equitable outcomes.
+Opportunities include attendance to equity related conferences and workshops hosted on- and off-campus, hiring speakers and consultants for on-campus professional development events, and sponsorship of student equity events for awareness and engagement.